 The Birth of Mehr

-After this night, the sun triumphs over darkness and the days get longer.
+After this night, the sun triumphs over darkness, and the days get longer.

-Return of Mitra
+Return of Mithra

-Bahram, The Warrior Deity
+Bahram, The Warrior of Persian Deities

-• fast wind
+- fast wind

-• beautiful bull with golden horns;
+- beautiful bull with golden horns;

-• beautiful white horse with yellow ears and golden bridle;
+- beautiful white horse with yellow ears and golden bridle;

-• agile and wild camel that bites;
+- agile and wild camel that bites;

-• charging male boar with sharp tusks;
+- charging male boar with sharp tusks;

-• “Vaughan” bird, which strikes from below and dives at its prey from above, and is the fastest among avian;
+- “Vaughan” bird, which strikes from below and dives at its prey from above, and is the fastest among avian;

-• A beautiful prairie ram with curved horns;
+- A beautiful prairie ram with curved horns;

-• A beautiful male desert goat with sharp horns;
+- A beautiful male desert goat with sharp horns;

-• A magnificent man who has a gilded knife with engravings and enchantments.
+- A magnificent man who has a gilded knife with engravings and enchantments.

 Verethragna or Bahram

-Izad Bahram is powerful and grants courage and has attributes similar to Izad Mehr, who is the custodian of home and kingdom.
+His power made him popular among soldiers, who praised him and asked for his help in battles.
+Soldiers from other countries adopted this custom.
+Izad Bahram is powerful, grants courage, and has attributes similar to Izad Mehr, the custodian of home and kingdom.

-Vayu-Vata or Vayu, The Wind Deity
+Vayu-Vata or Vayu, The Iranian god of Wind

-In the Pahlavi texts, he is described as “Dirandeh Khodai” or “Derang Khodai”, which means god of long-lasting rule.
+In the Pahlavi texts, he is described as “Dirandeh Khodai” or “Derang Khodai,” which means god of long-lasting rule.

-Tishtrya, Deity of Rain
+Tishtrya, Persian Deity of Rain

-Tishtar is the Pahlavi name of this Izad and in Zoroastrian sources, he is called Tishtra, Tashtar, or Tir.
+Tishtar is the Pahlavi name of this Izad, and in Zoroastrian sources, he is called Tishtra, Tashtar, or Tir.

 Every year after the victory over Apaosha, the demon of drought, Tishtrya would unlock the rain reserves in the vast Cosmic Ocean.